Failures to 'speak truth to power' are a huge problem in the private and not-for-profit sectors as well as in government.

 But failures to provide good strong advice to decision makers is particularly worrying when it happens in government.
 Some famous UK government blunders are listed on the Understanding the Civil Service website.
 And many, if not most, other governments are much worse than the UK's in accepting honest advice from officials.
 Perhaps the best/worst example was the Soviet Union.
 In his book Chernobyl, Serhii Plokhy tells how a Minister told his Congress that nuclear power stations could be built two years more quickly if design and construction could take place concurrently.
 Engineers knew that this was a very foolish approach and that the target could not be met.
 'But if the party so ordered, and the state managers demanded it, the plant managers had no choice but to fall in line.'

 British officials are proud of their supposed willingness to speak frankly to their political bosses, but there is some evidence that, for one reason or another, senior civil servants are nowadays less likely to speak truth to power than were their predecessors.
+The Treasury post-mortem on £ Sterling's exit from the Exchange Rate Mechanism in 1992 found that Treasury officials did not offer advice that they thought unacceptable.
 A separate web page on the Civil Servant website looks at why this change might have occurred.
-The rest of this web page summarises a few examples of modern courtier-like behaviour, of which the most serious pre-Brexit failure was during Prime Minister Blair's 'sofa government' in the run up to the Iraq War.
+The rest of this web page summarises a few other examples of modern courtier-like behaviour, of which the most serious pre-Brexit failure was during Prime Minister Blair's 'sofa government' in the run up to the Iraq War.

 The Troubled Families Programme